ethereum/execution-apis/docs/multicall-notes.md

 The method name for multicall `eth_multicallV1` the intention is that after release of multicall, if new features are wanted the `eth_multicallV1` is kept as it is, and instead `eth_multicallV2` is published with the new wanted features.

 ## Clients can set their own limits
 Clients may introduce their own limits to prevent DOS attacks using the method.
-We have thought of two such standard limits
+We have thought of three such standard limits
 - How many blocks can be defined in `BlockStateCalls`.
 The suggested default for this is 256 blocks
 - A global gas limit (similar to the same limit for `eth_call`).
 The multicall cannot exceed the global gas limit over its lifespan
+- The clients can set their own limit on how big the input JSON payload can be.
+A suggested default for this is 30mb